Your kids need less toys. They don’t need an entire toy store in their home. There, I said it.

 When you embrace living with less with kids and have less toys, you get to teach them early on that experiences are more important than having a room bursting at the seams with toys.

-Onee thing we do is offer the kids a weekend trip over a large birthday party.
+One thing we do is offer the kids a weekend trip instead of a large birthday party.
 My kids love to take trips, and I was once pleasantly surprised when one gave up a large party to take a weekend trip to a waterpark.

 Kids learn quickly that memories are more enjoyable than toys.